 JAPAN: The yen fell versus the U.S. dollar, hitting a 10-month low.

 Central bank policy

-U.S.: The Producer Price Index for final demand fell 0.3% in September.
+U.S.: The Producer Price Index for final demand increased 0.5% in January.